MAPSuio/UPC-H14/ssnw/problem.md

 sure that your client is connecting to 178.62.248.162 at port 3950.

 ## Input
-Input is two integerns with newlines separating them.
+Input is two integers with newlines separating them.

 ## Output
 Your program should output the key you got from the server.